xxleyi/learning_list/pages/pages_react-basics.md

 ### We tend to prefer our data model to be immutable.
 We thread functions through that can update state as a single atom at the top.
 ## Memoization
 ## Lists
+### Most UIs are some form of lists that then produce multiple different values for each item in the list.
+This creates a natural hierarchy.
+### To manage the state for each item in a list we can create a Map that holds the state for a particular item.
 ## Continuations
 ### We can move some boilerplate out of our critical business logic by deferring execution of a function.
 ## State Map